 Begin drawing the connections and rearrange your components as needed to keep your diagram clean — not cluttered.

 Last, take a few minutes to edit the colors or line styles in your diagram.
 For example, wireless connections can be represented with a dotted line while wired connections can be a solid line.
 This can help make your diagram easier to read and understand at a glance.

 To make these edits, click on the line or shape you'd like to edit and then click on the black square or line menu item that pops up.
 Here are additional resources if you need help styling your shapes and lines:

 🎬 Video Tutorial: Using Lines & Connectors in Gliffy🎬 Video Tutorial: Using Shapes in Gliffy

 Remember to save and share your final diagram with a teammate!
 They can "spell check" your work or provide valuable feedback.
 Just click the save and share buttons in the upper right.

 Network diagrams can be an important part of maintenance, documentation, and IT management.
-By using network diagramming software like Gliffy, you can easily make changes and track versions of visualizations of your network.
+By using Gliffy to create your IT diagrams, you can easily make changes and track versions of visualizations of your network.
 You can quickly make a copy of your existing network infrastructure and then use that as a baseline for a redesign.
 You can also embed your network diagram directly in your team's wiki using our Confluence diagramming app or Gliffy's embedding features.

 All these make it easier to share your visualization, gather feedback, and collaborate on future changes and solutions.